 Added by Michael Quane on June 10, 2015 at 12:18pm — No Comments

 Ireland's "Wild Atlantic Way" usually refers to the rugged conflux of seacoast and mountains to be found in the western counties.
-But in the city of Galway, "The Wild West" takes on a different…Continue
+But in the city of Galway, "The Wild West" takes on a different connotation.

 Added by Michael Quane on June 4, 2015 at 12:00pm — No Comments

 The wildest county in Ireland's "Wild West" is little known to a lot of visitors to Ireland, because it's not on the well- worn, u-shaped trail that many tourist take between Shannon and Dublin.
-That's a reason…Continue
+That's a reason why Donegal's blend of mountains, lakes and seacoast have…Continue

 The only Irish attraction to make Conde Naste Travel Magazine's "20 Most Beautiful UNESCO Word Heritage Sites" was County Antrims's Giant's Causeway.
 The 40,000 basalt stone columns that stretch into the sea…Continue

 Ireland is known around the world as a place of fun, with pubs, singing and dancing, and of course, that's all true.
 But the Emerald Isle can also be a place for tranquility and quiet beauty.
 A visit to Brigit's Garden, just outside Galway City, will show that serenity and introspection are also part of the Irish experience.

 Brigit's Garden is a perfect stop for those who…Continue

 To lovers of history, Ireland is a land of castles and battlefields, and there are many of both in the Emerald Isle, given its contentious past.
 The Clontarf Castle Hotel brings the history-minded both, given its location in a renovated castle, close by the site of the important…Continue